BenGig/MMM-mqtt/README.md

 ## Installation
 1. Ensure that you have the necessary libraries/clients for mqtt installed on the computer that will be running this extension.
 (For example, running `sudo apt-get install mosquitto mosquitto-clients` on Debian-based distributions.)
-2. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/javiergayala/MMM-mqtt.git`.
-A new folder will appear, likely called `MMM-mqtt`.
+2. NOT YET...
+Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/BenGig/MMM-mqtt-dispatcher.git`.
+A new folder will appear, likely called `MMM-mqtt-dispatcher`.
 Navigate into it.
 3. Execute `npm install` to install the node dependencies.

 ## Using the module